Skip to content

 /tts BananaaaBananaaabanaanaa.
 BananaaaBananaaabanaanaa.
 BananaaaBananaaabanaanaa.
 BananaaaBananaaabanaanaa.
 BananaaaBananaaabanaanaa.

-The stretched-out “Bananaaaa” with letters mashed together forces the TTS engine to slow down and creates a sing-song melody that sounds remarkably close to the actual Minions movie bit.
-Keep the letters jammed together without spaces between “Banana” and the next “Banana” for the cleanest sound.
+The stretched-out “Bananaaaa” with letters jammed together forces the engine to slow down and produce a sing-song melody close to the actual movie bit.
+Keep the words run together with no spaces between repeats.

 #Skrrah Beatbox